 Third, I evaluate the enacted plan using a predictive model from the PlanScore.org website.
 PlanScore uses a statistical model of the relationship between districts' latent partisanship and election outcomes.
-This enables it to estimate district-level vote shares for a new map and the corresponding partisan gerrymandering metrics.
-It then calculates various partisan bias metrics.
-In this case, PlanScore provides estimates of the efficiency gap and declination.
+This enables it to estimate district-level vote shares for a new map and the corresponding partian gerrymandering metrics.25 It then calculates various partian bias metrics.
+In this case, PlanScore provides estimates of the efficiency gap and declination.26

 PlanScore also indicates that the enacted Congressional plan has a substantial pro-Republican bias (Table 6).
 According to PlanScore, the enacted plan has a pro-Republican efficiency gap of 16%.
-The enacted plan favors Republicans in 99% of the scenarios estimated by PlanScore.
-Moreover, it is more extreme than 96% of previous plans and more pro-Republican than 98% of previous plans.
+The enacted plan favors Republicans in 99% of the scenarios estimated by PlanScore.27 Moreover, it is more extreme than 96% of previous plans and more pro-Republican than 98% of previous plans.

-Metric Value Favors Rep's in this % of Scenarios More Biased than this % Historical Plans More Pro-Republican than this % Historical Plans
+Metric Value Favors Rep's in More Biased than More Pro-Republican than

+this $\%$ of Scenarios this % Historical Plans this % Historical Plans

 2012-2020 Plan

 Republican Seat Share 74%

 Efficiency Gap -12% 96% 90% 97%

 Declination 42 95% 87% 93%

 Average 96% 89% 95%

 Enacted Plan

 Republican Seat Share 79%

 Efficiency Gap -16% 99% 97% 97%

 Declination 58 99% 95% 98%

 Average 99% 96% 98%